 Our campuses will only be open to staff members and service users with a clinical need to be onsite, as advised by their clinician or multidisciplinary team.
 Please note that we are currently in the process of enabling all clinicians to conduct appointments and groups with service users through video conferencing or Telehealth processes, with guidance on this to be provided to service users by phone and email in advance: more details on this are provided in the questions below.

-From Monday, 15 June 2020, we are introducing limited visiting to inpatient service users in St Patrick's University Hospital only.
+We have introduced limited visiting to inpatient service users in St Patrick's University Hospital (SPUH) only.
+We cannot welcome visitors to our other campuses at this time.
 The processes visitors are being asked to follow are outlined in a question below.
-We cannot welcome visitors to our other campuses at this time.
 In recognition of these limited visiting opportunities, we encourage service users and their families and friends to explore alternative methods of communication, such as phone calls and video calls.

 Clinical personnel from outside our service - such as ambulance personnel or accompanying nurses - will be admitted to the campus in accordance with our infection control guidance, outlined in the last item of this list of questions.
 Notification of such personnel attending our campuses is requested in advance, with the personnel requested to leave the campus as soon as they have completed their duties.